Essay and video prize 2019: enter now!

 Stuart Goodall added: “Confor has put a real focus on forests, wood and climate change and is urging people to #ThinkGlobalPlantLocal - and the essay prize is part of that.
 We are encouraging students and young professionals to think about the future of the planet - and the profession.
 We had a very high standard of entries last year but we hope to go even higher in 2019."

 Anyone aged 30 or under - and students of any age - can enter an essay of up to 1500 words (plus visual materials and accompanying text) and/or a video of 1-2 minutes by 14th October.
 Winners will receive their prizes at a presentation event at the Houses of Parliament on November 26th.

 The competition is sponsored by Tilhill Forestry, BSW Timber and Forestry Commission.

-Peter Whitfield, Business Development Director of Tilhill Forestry, said: “David Rutley is absolutely right to say this is the perfect moment to discuss shaping the future of forestry.”
+Peter Whitfield, Business Development Director of Tilhill Forestry, said: “This is the perfect moment to discuss shaping the future of forestry.”